Darrin Madeley: Ottawa Senators

-Madeley played in only one game with the P.E.I.
-Senators in 1995-96, earning a victory.
-He spent the rest of the season with the Detroit Vipers of the IHL, where he had a 16-14-4 record with a 3.17 GAA and a .898 save percentage in 40 games.
-In the post-season with the Vipers, Madeley had a 3–3 record with a 3.89 GAA.
+During the Senators 1995 training camp, Madeley suffered a groin injury.
+He was placed on waivers and after going unclaimed, was assigned to Prince Edward Island.
+He played in only one game in the AHL, earning a victory.
+He spent the rest of the 1995–96 season with the Detroit Vipers of the IHL, and despite sharing the net with five other goaltenders, had a 16-14-4 record with a 3.17 GAA and a .898 save percentage in 40 games.
+The Vipers qualified for the playoffs and faced the Indianapolis Ice in the opening round.
+The Vipers advanced to the second round after Madeley rattled off three straight victories.
+However, the Vipers were eliminated by the Orlando Solar Bears.
+In the post-season, Madeley had a 3–3 record with a 3.89 GAA and a save percentage of .868.